-Cleaning:
+Cleaning

 Clean the instrument regularly according to its operating conditions.
-To clean the exterior surface, perform the following steps:

-- 1. Disconnect the instrument from all power sources. - Clean the loose dust on the outside of the instrument with a lint-free cloth (with mild detergent or water).
+- 1. Disconnect the instrument from all power sources. - Clean the external surfaces of the instrument with a soft cloth dampened with mild detergent or water.
 When cleaning the LCD, take care to avoid scarifying it.